DOWNLOAD PDF: Entry Rules

 A monochrome image is defined as having varying shades of no more than one color (various shades of that color from very light to very dark) but it may be any single color.
 Multi-toned images (various shades of two or more colors) and greyscale images with added an accent color are not acceptable in Monochrome Class sections and must be entered in Color Class sections.

-a)Nature photography is restricted to the use of the photographic process to depict observations from all branches of natural history, except anthropology and archeology, in such a fashion that a well-informed person will be able to identify the subject material and to certify as to its honest presentation.
+Nature photography is restricted to the use of the photographic process to depict all branches of natural history, except anthropology and archeology, in such a fashion that a well-informed person will be able to identify the subject material and certify its honest presentation.
 The story telling value of a photograph must be weighed more than the pictorial quality while maintaining high technical quality.
-Human elements shall not be present, except where those human elements enhance the nature story.
-The presence of scientific bands, scientific tags or radio collars on wild animals is permissible.
-Photographs of artificially produced hybrid plants or animals, mounted specimens, or obviously set arrangements, are ineligible, as is any form of manipulation that alters the truth of the photographic statement.
-No techniques that add to, relocate, replace, or remove pictorial elements except by cropping are permitted.
-Techniques that enhance the presentation of the photograph without changing the nature story or the pictorial content are permitted.
-All adjustments must appear natural.
-Color images can be converted to grayscale monochrome.
-Infrared images are not allowed.
+Human elements shall not be present, except where those human elements are integral parts of the nature story such as nature subjects, like barn owls or storks, adapted to an environment modified by humans, or where those human elements are in situations depicting natural forces, like hurricanes or tidal waves.
+Scientific bands, scientific tags or radio collars on wild animals are permissible.
+Photographs of human created hybrid plants, cultivated plants, feral animals, domestic animals, or mounted specimens are ineligible, as is any form of manipulation that alters the truth of the photographic statement.

 A Photo Travel image must express the feeling of a time and place, and portray a land, its distinctive features or culture in its natural state.
 There are no geographical limitations.
 Close-up pictures of people or objects must include distinguishable environment.
 Techniques that add to, relocate, replace or remove any element of the original image, except by cropping, are not permitted.
 All adjustments must appear natural.
 Conversion to full monochrome is acceptable.
-Derivations, includinginfrared, areunacceptable.
+Derivations, including infrared, are unacceptable.